KKlob/Capstone2/README.md

 - Adding a fourth option to the drowpdown
   - Shows Current Presidentail Race Details
   - When a Presidential Race is not active, shows details of last Presidential Race
-- Adding smoooth animations and transitions
-- Adding a live vote display
-- Adding local cacheing for API requests.
-Cleared when app is closed.
-  - Avoids duplicate API requests for single instance of app
-  - Cut down on # of requests attached to my API key per day
-  - EX: Initial Load -> 1 API request for Senate Members -> Toggle to House -> 1 API request for House Members -> Toggle back to Senate -> Pulls information from previous API Senate Member request instead of firing off fresh API request for Senate Members.
-  - EX2: Initial Load -> 1 API request for Senate Members -> Select Memeber A -> Multiple Async API Requests for Info on Member A -> Select Member B -> Multiple Async API Requests for Info on Member B -> Select Member A again -> Pulls info from previous response on Member A instead of firing off new API Requests for Member A